 Why a Leadership Camp?

 Campers become facilitators of change in their own lives.
-We create responsibility in youth by guiding them to self-monitor around expectations, rather than rules.
-These skills prepare our campers to confidently conduct themselves in a courteous, respectful and responsible manner not only at camp, but also at home and at school.
+We encourage responsibility by creating expectations for campers, rather than rules.
+Campers gain the skills to act with confidence, courtesy, respect and responsibility at camp, home and school.

 Know that your child will come home with a new view on life.

-Everything we do encourages each camper to –
+Everything we do, from meals, to canoeing, to campfire, encourages each camper to –

 - Make good choices